martynas-subonis/ml_workflows/README.md

 The aim of our project is to develop a robust model training pipeline that researchers and engineers can easily reuse with different runtime parameters.
-This template should accommodate varying data sources, data splits, random seeds, training etc. The pipeline should guarantee reproducibility and ease of artifact tracking, as well as high level of automation.
+This template should accommodate varying data sources, data splits, random seeds, training epochs etc. The pipeline should guarantee reproducibility and ease of artifact tracking, as well as a high level of automation.

 ## Pipeline Overview